Daisyli95/FlowDock/README.md

     conda install -c conda-forge openmm pdbfixer libstdcxx-ng openmmforcefields openff-toolkit ambertools=22 compilers biopython

-#Dataset
+# Dataset
-We have uploaded the dataset at:
+We have preprocessed the dataset as described in the article.
+The data upon request at the corresponding authors email.
 # Inference

 ## Docking